Biopsy 3. Histological examination

 • Intolerance to certain drugs;

-• If there are alternative non-invasive diagnostic options with similar information content;
+• If there are alternative non-invasive diagnostic options that have similar information content;

 • If the patient refuses to undergo such a procedure in writing.